 Displaying the rates of a leading shipping carrier

 Your product dimensions determine how effectively you can pack it.
 If your product lineup is mostly of uniform size, it is quite easy for you to pack it and ship.
 You may need only the out-of-the-box Shipping Zones option of WooCommerce for this.
-On the other hand, if your products vary largely in terms of weight and dimensions, you may have to think harder to find a cost effective strategy.
-You may need to consider more aspects like sales numbers, product performance, etc. Incorporating a leading shipping carrier’s services would be a great idea in such a scenario.
+On the other hand, if your products vary largely in terms of weight and dimensions, you may have to think harder to find a cost-effective strategy.
+You may need to consider more aspects of sales numbers, product performance, etc. Incorporating a leading shipping carrier’s services would be a great idea in such a scenario.
 You can find quite a lot of suitable options here.

 Free Shipping resolves cart abandonment problem

 Free Shipping is one definitive strategy that helps prevent cart abandonment to a large extent.
-Your customers would be quite happy by the fact that they are not burdened by heavy shipping charges.
+Your customers would be quite happy with the fact that they are not burdened by heavy shipping charges.
 However, this strategy needs careful analysis before implementing, as it may eat into your profits.
 Setting up a minimum purchase amount for applying free shipping is one of the tried and tested approaches in WooCommerce.

 Table Rate Shipping

 Though it appears slightly complex to configure, it’s a widely preferred way to correctly estimate shipping charges.
-When you set a table rate based on destination, product weight, or order sub total, you are getting a lot of control in setting the shipping price.
+When you set a table rate based on destination, product weight, or order subtotal, you are getting a lot of control in setting the shipping price.
 It will be quite understandable for your customers to understand the increase in cost as the weight of the product or the distance of the shipping destination increases.
-You can find some of the best WooCommerce plugins to set up table rate shipping in this list.
+You can find some of the best WooCommerce plugins to set up table rate shipping on this list.

 Multiple shipping methods

 The various shipping methods that you are going to offer on your WooCommerce store is also a decisive factor.
 If you have to bear additional costs to implement a shipping solution (for example, FedEx), make sure it is worthy.
 However, if you have products of varied sizes and customers from different countries, you may want to set up multiple shipping methods.
 Different carriers may offer different rates and you may want to find the best possible one for your store.
-Choosing a multiple carrier shipping plugin might be a good idea.
+Choosing a multiple-carrier shipping plugin might be a good idea.

 Shipping is one component of an eCommerce business that can make or break it.
 Choosing an appropriate shipping strategy involves a lot of hard work and planning.
-And, in the fast changing trends of the eCommerce world, you should be flexible enough to evolve according to demands.
+And, in the fast-changing trends of the eCommerce world, you should be flexible enough to evolve according to demands.
 There is no single WooCommerce shipping strategy that will apply for all.
 The trick lies in analyzing your business and customers to devise the best one.
 Involvement of all concerned teams is important to gain a clear perspective.
 And that will help in the smooth implementation of the process too.
 WooCommerce offers varied options to implement your strategies.
 Choosing the best one or a combination of tools would be the need of the hour.
 However, remember to go through these best practices that will help you in day-to-day WooCommerce store management.
 Let us know any queries or insights.